-This video (S3 in the paper) shows the transport defect of the serotonin receptor in a KIF13A knock out neuron compared with a wild type neuron.
-Credit: Cell Reports, Zhou et al."Most proteins are transported in vesicles or as protein complexes by molecular motors," said Nobutaka Hirokawa of the University of Tokyo.
+"Most proteins are transported in vesicles or as protein complexes by molecular motors," said Nobutaka Hirokawa of the University of Tokyo.
 "As shown in this study, defective motors could cause many diseases."

 Scientists know that serotonin and serotonin receptors are involved in anxiety, aggression, and mood.
 But not much is known about how those players get around within cells.
 When Hirokawa's team discovered KIF13A at high levels in the brain, they wondered what it did.

 The researchers discovered that mice lacking KIF13A show greater anxiety in both open-field and maze tests and suggest that this anxious behavior may stem from an underlying loss of serotonin receptor transport, which leads to a lower level of expression of those receptors in critical parts of the brain.